irakobi/HRMIS/src/README.md

 This system is a python program which manages activities and information of the employees using object-oriented programming.
-This system is composed of employee management, attendance tracking, salary calculation, reporting, data persistence and error handling for human resource management.
+This system is composed of employee management, attendance tracking, salary calculation, reporting and data persistence for human resource management.

 ### Features